 There are so many different computer programs and touch-screen apps for aphasia treatment – it can be overwhelming!
 The Tavistock Trust for Aphasia has put together a helpful website called the Aphasia Software Finder to help families and professionals navigate their options in an aphasia-friendly format.

 AphasiaAccess is an alliance of Life Participation Approach to Aphasia (LPAA) providers.
 Founded by respected researchers and aphasia center leaders, AphasiaAccess offers support, education, and resources for SLPs and other aphasia professionals.

 It can be difficult to know what it’s like to have aphasia.
 A frequent analogy is that it’s like being in a country where you don’t know the language or have only studied it for a few weeks.
 But what does that really feel like?

 The Aphasia Simulations website attempts to simulate what it might be like to have aphasia using a variety of demonstrations.
 A free app called Aphasia Education simulates what it’s like to go about your day in town with aphasia.
 Both are valuable tools for educating others and learning what people with aphasia may be experiencing.

 There are many wonderful videos that explain aphasia or share personal experiences.
 The Centre for Clinical Research Excellence in Aphasia has compiled many of these videos into one Aphasia Channel on YouTube so you can find them in one place.

-Sarah Scott is a young stroke survivor with aphasia who has, with the help of her mother, documented her progress every year for the past 9 years.
+Sarah Scott is a young stroke survivor with aphasia who has, with the help of her mother, documented her progress every year since she had her stroke.
 It would be wonderful for more people with aphasia to document their progress so we can finally put to rest the myth that people can’t improve after the first year.